harness/developer-hub/docs/continuous-delivery/gitops/install-a-harness-git-ops-agent.md

 In **Namespace**, enter the namespace where you want to install the Harness GitOps Agent.
 Typically, this is the target namespace for your deployment.

 Click **Next**.
-The **Review YAML** settings appear.
+The **Download YAML/Helm Chart** settings appear.

-This is the manifest YAML for the Harness GitOps Agent.
-You will download this YAML file and run it in your Harness GitOps Agent cluster.
+The **YAML** option lets you download the manifest YAML for the Harness GitOps Agent.
+You can download this YAML file and run it in your Harness GitOps Agent cluster.

+The **Helm Chart** option lets you download the helm-chart for the Harness GitOps Agent.
+You can download this helm-chart and install it in your Harness GitOps Agent cluster.

-Once you have installed the Agent, Harness will start importing all the entities from the existing Argo CD Project.
+Once you have installed the Agent using any of the above options, Harness will start importing all the entities from the existing Argo CD Project.

 ## Install the Agent